 Marinade

-- Remove the chicken and set aside.
-Don't worry, it'll finish cooking in the sauce later.
+- Remove the chicken from the skillet and set aside.
+It will finish cooking in the sauce.

-- Lower the heat and add the onion, garlic, and ginger to the remaining 2 tablespoons of butter in the same skillet you cooked the chicken in.
-Let those start to soften and become fragrant.
+- Reduce the heat to medium and add the onion, garlic, and ginger to the same skillet.
+Cook until softened and fragrant.

-- Serve over cooked basmati rice and with warmed garlic naan.
-I like to garnish with a little yogurt and cilantro.
-Enjoy!
+- Serve over basmati rice with warm naan.
+Garnish with yogurt and fresh cilantro, if desired.

 Notes